BenjaminSiskoo/nSide/README.txt

   Credited blargg and Jonas Quinn as contributors to higan (blargg wrote the DSP code for the compatibility and performance cores, and Jonas Quinn contributed many fixes for the SFC DSPs and the Game Boy).
-  There may still be more that I am missing, so let me know if you or someone else needs to be credited.
+  There may still be more that I am missing, so let me know on byuu's forums if you or someone else needs to be credited.

-   Moved "<configpath>/higan/library.bml" to "<configpath>/nSide/library.bml".

    Reformatted the "About" text to show contributors to higan and show which program nSide branched from.

    Renamed "{game}/higan" folder for save states to "{game}/nSide".

-   Renamed the ethos-based UI to "nSide-e", imported tomoko with hiro, and re-branded it as "nSide-t".
+   Renamed the tomoko-based UI to "nSide-t".
-   Notable, nall v094r37 dropped nall::group, which phoenix depends on, so moved nall::group's definition into phoenix/core/core.hpp.

    Renamed icarus to "cart-pal".